What Are the Sizes of a Soccer Ball?

 These days, soccer balls come in all sorts of shades and tones, from red to orange to pink and even yellow and green!

-More so, the pentagonal ball design that featured prominently on past iterations is no longer present, as manufacturers go for much more sophisticated patterns.
+More so, the five-sided ball design that featured prominently on past iterations is no longer present, as manufacturers go for much more sophisticated patterns.

 And another factor to bear in mind relates to ball physics, as some soccer balls are better equipped for curving than others.